MicrosoftDocs/VBA-Docs/api/Access.OptionGroup.HideDuplicates.md

 ## Remarks

 The **HideDuplicates** property applies only to controls (check box, combo box, list box, option button, option group, text box, toggle button) on a report.

 The **HideDuplicates** property uses the following settings.

 |Setting|Description|
 |:-----|:-----|
 |**True**|If the value of a control or the data it contains is the same as in the preceding record, the control is hidden.|
 |**False**|(Default) The control is visible regardless of the value in the preceding record.|

-The  **DefaultValue** property doesn't apply to check box, option button, or toggle buttoncontrols when they are in an option group.
-It does however apply to the option group itself.
+The **DefaultValue** property doesn't apply to check box, option button, or toggle button controls when they are in an option group.
+However, it does apply to the option group itself.

 You can set the **HideDuplicates** property only in report Design view.

 You can use the **HideDuplicates** property to create a grouped report by using only the detail section rather than a group header and the detail section.

 ## Example

-The following example returns the  **HideDuplicates** property setting for the CategoryName text box and assigns the value to the `intCurVal` variable.
+The following example returns the **HideDuplicates** property setting for the **CategoryName** text box and assigns the value to the `intCurVal` variable.

 ```vb